 While an Electronic Document and Records Management System (EDRMS) is a great addition to any records management department, it almost always comes with a catch.
 Senior management will demand evidence of ROI before too long, and in many cases, they will also expect greater proof of the value of the records management program as a whole.

 This puts RM professionals in a difficult situation.
 How do they provide that proof and show ROI?
 Unfortunately, while EDRMS makes it easy to gather metrics, it doesn’t solve the problem of which metrics you should be looking at.
-And unlike other fields of management, performance metrics in RM are still evolving, so there is no standard set of metrics to refer to.
-This means that each organization must decide on the most appropriate RM performance metrics based on its objectives and situation.
+And unlike other fields of management, performance metrics in document management are still evolving, so there is no standard set of metrics to refer to.
+This means that each organization must decide on the most appropriate RIM performance metrics based on its objectives and situation.

-There are two major pitfalls to avoid when measuring RM and EDRMS.
+There are two major pitfalls to avoid when measuring RIM and EDRMS.
 The first is choosing metrics just because everyone else is using them – and ignoring the fact that they offer little in the way of practicable insight.
 The second pitfall is choosing metrics that don’t reflect what’s really important to your organization in terms of goals.
 To avoid these pitfalls and arrive at the right metrics for your program, TAB recommends the following four-step process:

 - Define your RM program objectives

 As you consider your objectives, make sure they meet the S.M.A.R.T. criteria – in other words, they are Specific, Measurable, Achievable, Relevant and Time-bound.
 For example, employees at your organization may collaborate heavily through email attachments, which makes it hard to locate the official copies of a record.
 You are hoping to avoid these challenges by encouraging more staff to use the EDRMS for collaboration.
 This might translate into the following specific S.M.A.R.T. objective: reduce the amount of internal email traffic by 15% this calendar year by encouraging greater use of the EDRMS for collaboration.